hrhee8/Flight-Delay/README.md

 # Flight Delay Project (Data Analysis via Python)

-Calculated the probability of flight being delayed with multiple variables
+Calculated the probability of flight being delayed with multiple variables, using decision tree method

 •  Implementation of Naive-Bayes Classifier